 The film tells a story about justified revenge.
 The violent and rape scenes force the viewers to unconsciously justify the killing of the prison guard and the tricks they played during the court hearings.

 What is disturbing is that we unconsciously agree and justify their actions because the characters have already earned our sympathy.
-Our ability to empathize and sympathize urge us to feel hungry for revenge.
+Our ability to empathize and sympathize could be a valid reason to long for revenge.

 Mike, are you sure you wanna go this way?
 I mean we buried this a long time ago.